Showing all 3 results

 A grass mats primary function is to protect the root of grass, they prevent your turf from being killed and the ground below from becoming a churned up muddy mess.
 Thanks to the open structure of the grass mats, the turf below is able to grow through the mat and keep the natural green appearance of the area.
 Once the grass has fully grown, it can be cut and cared for as you would a normally turf.
 To mow your lawn simply adjust your mowers blades to a higher setting.

-Golf courses use rubber grass mats all year round thanks to their grass protection qualities.
+Golf courses use rubber mats all year round thanks to their grass protection qualities.
 The mats are used to create paths and walkways around their courses so the constant foot traffic and golf buggy wheels do not damage the grass they work so hard on maintaining.
 There is a big demand for mats in winter too as when the grass becomes soft, when walked or driven on it can lead to a muddy mess which is hard to repair during wetter months.

-How To Install Rubber Grass Mats
+How To Install Grass Mats

 Our grass mats are a very simple product to install.
 Installations can involve using just the mats, cable ties and plastic fixing pegs.
 Here is a simple installation process where no ground levelling was required or a grass mesh was needed:

-1. Measure and mark out the site where your rubber grass mats are going to be installed.
+1. Measure and mark out the site where your grass mats are going to be installed.
 Cut short the existing grass and be sure to remove all debris and clippings that could get stuck under the mats.

-3. Proceed around the area from one side butting the rubber grass mats against each other.
+3. Proceed around the area from one side butting the grass matting against each other.
 Using cable ties, fasten all of the touching edges tightly together with 3 on the long side of the mat and 2 on the short sides of the mat.
 Trim the ends of the fixed cable ties off and ensure that the cut end of the ties are not creating a hazard by having a sharp edge poking up and being exposed above the surface of the rubber grass mats.

-4. Finally, after fixing the cable ties to the edges of the rubber grass mats, secure the mats into the ground by using plastic fixing pegs.
+4. Finally, after fixing the cable ties to the edges of the grass mats, secure the mats into the ground by using plastic fixing pegs.
 Simply push or rubber mallet one peg in each corner and one in the middle of each mat(5 in total).

 You can read our full Installation Guide to discover the process you should go through to install your grass mats if you have an uneven ground or a very muddy area.